gabjc/Decision-Making-Map/Sprint4.md

 ## Backend Unit Tests
-We have a unit test ofr RegisterUser that passes, and a test for Login that also passes.
+We have a unit test of RegisterUser that passes, and a test for Login that also passes.
 As for the itinerary tests, there is the test to CreateItinerary, which passes.
 However, for GetAllItineraries it says fail, but this is due to a problem with the formatting from switching a string to json and vice versa.

 ## Backend API Documentation
 This API assumes that all responses are made with `Content-Type: application/json`